 We all need sleep and when our routine sleep pattern is interrupted, we generally suffer from the side effects the next day.
-However, when sleep is continuously interrupted, disorders such as sleep apnea come into the picture and while many don’t think it, no one is safe from sleep apnea.
+However, when sleep is continuously interrupted, disorders such as sleep apnea come into the picture.
+Although many don’t think it, no one is safe from sleep apnea.
 Anyone of any age, race, gender, and health can be diagnosed with sleep apnea.
 From star athletes to energetic children, sleep apnea knows no bounds.
-In fact nowadays, studies are being conducted in order to learn more about sleep apnea in children and the affects of the disorder.
+In fact, nowadays, studies are being conducted in order to learn more about sleep apnea in children and the effects of the disorder.

 In a recently published study published by Sleep Medicine, results hinted towards the idea that a child with sleep apnea may be more likely to turn into a bully or someone who displays very aggressive and angry behavior.
 Though it may seem far-fetched, the study does have a valid point.

 Anyone who suffers from untreated sleep apnea knows that the disorder causes a variety of emotional, physical, and mental consequences.
 From fatigue, daytime sleepiness, and headaches, patients can also suffer from depression, mood swings, and random bouts of anger.
 The study, conducted by the University of Michigan Medical School, determined that a childhood bully is twice as likely to suffer from daytime sleepiness with sleep-disordered breathing.
 These results are hardly shocking as we all know that a lack of quality sleep can cause many of us to be short-tempered and sometimes irrational.